Nutrition Internships in Arusha

 Anemia and chronic malnutrition affect many children in Tanzania.
 Pregnant and breastfeeding women are also at risk of suffering from preventable nutritional deficiencies.
 Many people don’t have access to specialized nutrition advice, so interns play an important role in helping to provide support to those in need.
 These Nutrition internships in Arusha, Tanzania are highly valuable learning opportunities for interns to understand the unique needs of individuals in a culturally and economically diverse environment.

 To create a more immersive program, which can diversify your experience, Nutrition internships will include hospital, clinical and community based placements.
 From a clinical perspective you’ll gain a practical understanding of how nutritionists evaluate, diagnose and treat those with nutrition concerns.
 This is done by shadowing local professionals in an observational capacity.
 Interns may be given the opportunity to actively participate in the work performed by their team, once their skills and experience have been effectively demonstrated.

 Interns should come prepared to encounter a healthcare environment which is very likely going to be quite different from what you’re used to.
-Facilities are usually under-resourced and placements can also be relatively under-staffed.
-This is the reality of healthcare facilities in many underdeveloped countries.
+Facilities and community groups are usually under-resourced and placements can also be relatively under-staffed.
+This is the reality of healthcare in many underdeveloped countries.
 Interns are encouraged to maintain a professional, caring and compassionate outlook, striving to understand local contexts, enhance cultural intelligence, and learn from the knowledge and experience of local professionals.

 Nutrition interns learn from a qualified and experienced supervisor, and can be involved in: